stallman-j/ekonomR/vignettes/basic-cleaning_gcb.md

 skip_val
 #> [1] 8
 ```
-## Rely on for loops
+## Rely (heavily) on for loops

-Sometimes you'll hear that R doesn't work quickly in for loops and you should "vectorize".
+If you spend enough time on Stack Exchange trying to figure out how to code something, you'll likely read that R doesn't work quickly in for loops and you should "vectorize".
 Sometimes, particularly when you're doing something computationally intensive, this makes a big difference.

 For many practical uses, though, what's going to take you time is your time to *code*, not your time to *run*.
-For loops happen to be pretty easy to code and pretty universally popular among programming languages, and that's usually good enough.
+For loops happen to be pretty easy to code and pretty universally popular among programming languages, and that's often good enough.

 The basic syntax of a for loop in R is the following: